 We stayed at the Encore RV park.
 We had to drive a ways to get into downtown Miami – but it was still worth it since the RV park was so nice and quiet.
 Plus they had a great pool, hot tub and mini golf course!

 Ever wonder the distance from Miami to Key West?
 Well, it’s about 160 miles.
 Crazy, right?!
 That 3 hour drive could be a road trip in itself!
-Well, now you know the distance from Miami to Key West, and along the way, check these amazing stops:
+Well, now you know the distance from Miami to Key West, on your Florida Keys Road Trip, check these amazing stops:

 Feed the Tarpons